MorbidRose916/morbidrose916.github.io/_pages/about.md

 I'm new to the tech world, but I’m no stranger to high-stakes problem-solving.
 I thrive in environments that demand clear thinking, adaptability, and continuous learning — all of which translate naturally into writing clean, efficient code.

-This GitHub is where I’m documenting my journey into development, building real projects, and laying the foundation for a career in Tech.
+This GitHub is where I’m documenting my journey into development, my schooling through CodeCademy, building real projects, and laying the foundation for a career in Tech.
 When I’m not coding, you will find me reading a book or soaking up time with my family and staying grounded in the values that got me this far.

 "**_New to Code, Not New to Pressure._**"